yash2002vardhan/naptick_assignment/README.md

    cd naptick_assignment
    ```

-2. Create and activate a virtual environment (optional but recommended):
+2. Create and activate a virtual environment (optional but recommended) with python 3.10 as the interpreter:
    ```bash
    python -m venv venv
    source venv/bin/activate  # On Windows: venv\Scripts\activate